isomerpages/moe-rivervalleyhigh/pages/Information for 2026 Secondary 1 students.md

 <br>The Parent-Teacher Association (PTA) recognizes the importance of parents’
 participation on the learning journey of their teens.&nbsp; You can find out more about the PTA <a href="https://www.rivervalleyhigh.moe.edu.sg/about-rv/school-partners/pta/" rel="noopener noreferrer nofollow" target="_blank">here</a>.</p>
+<p><strong>Personal Device for Learning Programme (PDLP)</strong>
+<br>MOE had announced that every secondary student will need to have a personal
+digital device for the purpose of learning.</p>
+<p>Parents are advised not to purchase digital device at the moment and wait
+for the announcement of the PDLP offer.
+Should there be an urgent need for a digital device, parents can consider purchasing a Windows based second hand device.&nbsp; Otherwise, the student can also loan out a laptop from the school (subject to availability).</p>
 <p>&nbsp;</p>
 <p></p>
 <p></p>